-Deinonychus despite being a relatively obscure Dinosaur to non Dino fans has nevertheless made quite a large influence on popular culture.
+Deinonychus, despite being a relatively obscure Dinosaur to non Dino fans has nevertheless made quite a large influence on popular culture.
 It is the basis for one of the most iconic Dinosaur characters in fiction.
 The small, crafty, vicious pack hunter with the cycle like claw leaping through the air comes from this animal rather than its smaller cousin Velociraptor.
-Still sadly as it was Velociraptor that was given the big break (and admittedly has a MUCH better name) then its stolen all of Deinonychus’s limelight.
-Still the Dinosaur has made a few appearances across various forms of media over the years nonetheless.
+Still sadly as it was Velociraptor that was given the big break (and admittedly has a much better name) then it’s stolen all of Deinonychus’s limelight.
+Still the Dinosaur has made a few appearances across various forms of media over the years as itself too.

 Deinonychus was the inspiration for the famous, larger and scarier Velociraptors in the Jurassic Park franchise.

 In the Novel of Jurassic Park the Dinosaurs are actually meant to be Deinonychus.
-At the time Michael Crichton was writing the novel it was believed that Deinonychus was a member of the Velociraptor genus.
+At the time Michael Crichton was writing it was believed that Deinonychus was a member of the Velociraptor genus.
 The species Deinonychus antirrhopus was even sometimes called Velociraptor antirrhopus.
-Thus the small pack hunting meat eating Dinosaur that terrorizes the main characters in Crichton’s novel is called both Deinonychus and Velociraptor as at that time both names were valid for the creature.
-At one point Grant state that Deinonychus is now considered one of the Velociraptors.
+The small pack hunting meat eating Dinosaur that terrorizes the main characters in Crichton’s novel is called both Deinonychus and Velociraptor.
+At one point Grant even states that Deinonychus is now considered one of the Velociraptors.

 Deinonychus has made a few appearances in some forms of Jurassic Park related media including comic book and video games, though often only in a small role.
 It was to have been included in Jurassic Park 4.
 Originally Jurassic Park 4 was to have featured Deinonychus’s being trained by marine’s for op secret missions.
 Though this idea was reworked into the renamed Jurassic World, ultimately Deinonychus was once again replaced with Velociraptor.